CompuTec/processforce-docs/current/user-guide/mrp/mrp-2-5/basic-settings.md

 | 2b  | Buy                | Purch. / Prod. | ILT added to Purchase document/recommendation                                  |
 | 2c  | Buy                | Both           | ILT added to Sales document and Purchase document/recommendation               |

-### Example
+### Example {#example-2}

 1. Item with Procurement Method = Make, Lead Time = 3, Internal Lead Time = 1,

-   a.
-ILT Scope = Sale
+    1. ILT Scope = Sale
       If it is an Item ordered by the customer, ILT will be added to the Sales Order.
 After three days of MOR’s Release Date, the Item will be available in stock (Lead Time=3), and one day of Internal Lead Time will be added before the Item will be ready to send to the Customer (for example, packing time, quality control before packing, etc.).
 ILT will not be added to the finished MOR.

-   b.
-ILT Scope = Purch. / Prod.
+    2. ILT Scope = Purch. / Prod.
       ILT will be added only to the finished MOR.
 After three days of MOR’s Release Date, the Item will be available in stock (Lead Time=3), and one day of Internal Lead Time will be added after finishing MOR (for example, quality control activities).
       ILT will not be added to the Sales Order if it is an Item ordered by a customer.

-   c.
-ILT Scope = Both
+    3. ILT Scope = Both
       After three days of MOR’s Release Date, the Item will be available in stock (Lead Time=3), and one day of Internal Lead Time will be added:

-   i. to Sales Order if it is an Item ordered by the customer, like in a.
+        - to Sales Order if it is an Item ordered by the customer, like in 1.1.
 In such a case, ILT will not be added to MOR.

-   ii. to MOR if it is not an Item ordered by the Customer.
-For example, it is planned based on demand from the higher BOM level (secondary demand), Like in b.
+        - to MOR if it is not an Item ordered by the Customer.
+For example, it is planned based on demand from the higher BOM level (secondary demand), Like in 1.2.
 2. Item with Procurement Method = Buy, Lead Time = 10, Internal Lead Time = 1

-a.
-ILT Scope = Sale
+    1. ILT Scope = Sale
       If it is an Item ordered by the customer, ILT will be added to the Sales Order.
 After ten days of the Purchase Order Release Date, the Item will be available in stock (Lead Time=10), and one day of Internal Lead Time will be added before the Item will be ready to send to the Customer (for example, packing time, final quality control, etc.).
 ILT will not be added to the PO.

-b.
-ILT Scope = Purch. / Prod.
+    2. ILT Scope = Purch. / Prod.
       ILT will be added to the Purchase Order.
 After ten days from the Purchase Order’s Release Date, the item will be available in stock (Lead Time=10).
 One day of Internal Lead Time will be added before the item is available for production or sale (for example, quality control activities for the purchased item).
 ILT will not be added to the Sales Order if it is an Item ordered by a customer.

-c.
-ILT Scope = Both.
+    3. ILT Scope = Both.
       After ten days of the Purchase Order’s Release Date, the Item will be available in stock (Lead Time=10), and one day of Internal Lead Time will be added:

-    i.  only to Purchase Order If it is an Item not ordered by a customer.
+        - only to Purchase Order If it is an Item not ordered by a customer.

-    ii.
-Purchase Order and Sales Order If it is an Item ordered by a customer.
+        - Purchase Order and Sales Order If it is an Item ordered by a customer.
 Thus, Internal Lead Time will be doubled.

 **Note**: The sum of Lead Time and Internal Lead Time determines when the Item is available for the following activities, such as production or sale.